lafkpages/bashval/README.md

 First, clone this repo.

 To use Bashval, first download Replit's protocol buffer definitions from [here](https://govaldocs.pages.dev/api.proto).
-Place the `api.proto` file in this repo's directory.
+Place the `api.proto` file in a folder called `proto`, in this repo's directory.

 Then, download and install `protoc` from [here](https://github.com/protocolbuffers/protobuf/releases/).